Henry Jermyn, 1st Earl of St Albans: Personal life

-He was a friend and patron of Abraham Cowley and Sir William Davenant.
+He was a friend and patron of Abraham Cowley and Sir William Davenant, who had both acted as his agent and secretary.
+The 1636 play The Platonick Lovers was dedicated to him by Davenant.
 Magalotti wrote that St Albans was "an extremely handsome young man, and for that reason was always pleasing to the ladies".
-He was much addicted to gambling, which was a very popular pastime in his era, and had several romances at court.
-The 1636 play The Platonick Lovers was dedicated to him by Davenant.
+He was much addicted to gambling, which was a very popular pastime in his era, and he had several romances at court.
 His entry in the 1911 Encyclopædia Britannica described him as a "man of dissolute morals".
+He was lampooned and fiercely mocked in Andrew Marvell's Last Instructions to a Painter (1667), which targeted St Albans' reputation for corruption and his aging, heavy physique.
+His great rival and critic, Hyde, described him as a "flatterer" who "enjoyed the greatest plenty and pomp" and "loves his country... but would give it up to be made greater any where else".

+In 1660 he became one of the original financial investors and charter members of the Royal African Company established by James, Duke of York.

 Gossip which the historian Henry Hallam accepted as authentic, but which is supported by no real evidence, asserted that Jermyn was secretly married to Queen Henrietta Maria during their exile in France.
+James William Edmund Doyle's 1886 Official baronage of England records St Albans as having privately married Queen Dowager Henrietta Maria.
 It was further rumoured during Jermyn's lifetime that he may have been the true father of at least one of her children, even perhaps of Charles II himself.
 The Domestic State Papers for 13 August 1660 contain a report by Capt.
 Francis Robinson of Nathaniel Angelo, a Windsor clergyman, asserting that "all the royal children were Jermyn's bastards."